logo

 I wished that I had the time with them that he did.
 All I had were hazy memories, and they grew dimmer by the day.

-As a black SUV with tinted windows and flags on either side pulled up, Ryan stepped forward and opened the door.
+I snapped out of my thoughts as a black SUV with tinted windows and flags on either side pulled up.
+Ryan stepped forward and opened the door.

 “Announcing his Royal Highness King Dmitri Alfred William Constantine.
 You are welcomed to the Supreme Divine pack on behalf of Alpha Supreme Maximus Bryan Woodard.”